 AAF Flanders, working closely with The National Institute for Occupational Safety and Health (NIOSH), developed a recirculating clean air system for indoor firing ranges.
 The result was safe, clean air for practice and supervision, and substantial savings in cooling/heating.

 AAF Flanders designed a system of airflow, filtration and recirculation based on proven use of systems in hundreds of applications around the world.
 The combination of air patterns with the AAF Flanders system for contaminant removal permits recirculation of air that makes air-conditioning systems function more efficiently on fewer dollars.

 Lead Exposure and Contaminant Risk

-Indoor firing ranges produce large quantities of airborne pollutants, including lead and noxious gases.
+Indoor gun ranges produce large quantities of airborne pollutants, including lead and noxious gases.
 The most significant potential source of airborne lead at the firing line is caused by the hot flames of burning gunpowder acting on the exposed lead base of a projectile.
 The metallic lead in the projectile can also become airborne lead particles through heat from friction between the bore of the firearm and an unjacketed lead projectile.
 Downrange, lead may become airborne from splatter caused by projectiles hitting backstops, floors, walls, or baffles.

 In addition, maintenance and/or repair of the backstop or other range equipment may cause settled lead dust to become airborne.
 Improper cleaning of a range may also cause lead dust to become airborne.
-Ranges that allow lead dust to accumulate have increased lead exposure risks, since the accumulated dust can become airborne from muzzle blast and/or shooter movement.
+Ranges that allow lead dust to accumulate have increased lead exposure risks, which can cause lead poisoning and other serious health side effects.
 Concentrations can easily exceed safe levels of exposure to workers and shooters, and failure to comply with the Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) regulations can result in significant fines for range owners.

 Controlling Contaminant LevelsBy law, contaminant levels within an indoor firing range facility must be controlled.